 In the past few weeks, information has surfaced about the importance of domain authority for Google.
-Even though a lot of SEO experts already use domain authority as a relevant concept, Google has always denied that it was part of its criteria to rank websites on SERPs.
+Even though a lot of SEO experts already use domain authority as a relevant concept, Google has always denied that it was part of its criteria to rank websites on its search engine.

 However, recently the US Congress made public some internal documents from Google that Rand Fishkin from Spark Toro (previously Moz founder) commented on.
 On the Twitter thread, a few things become clear about domain authority as a ranking signal:

 So, reading this tweet and the attachment, one cannot help but conclude that domain authority and similar concepts do matter for Google.
 This begs the question: what is domain authority?
 And why does it matter so much for SEO?
 We'll answer both questions in this article.

 What Is Domain Authority?

 Domain authority concepts are used by every single SEO tool.
 Each tool attributes a different name for this concept (in SERPed, our domain authority metric is called “SERPed Rank” ).
 Regardless of what it is called, it is usually calculated in a similar way.